wshi9124/BK-Fish-Market/README.md

 If an invalid username and password combination is typed in, an error message will display and the inputs will clear.
 If users log in as a user, they will be taken to the home page.
 If users log in as an Admin, they will be taken to the admin interface.

 <img width="500" alt="Screen Shot 2022-10-05 at 5 42 14 PM" src="https://user-images.githubusercontent.com/104730743/194169519-5210c46e-5561-4899-ae64-053c0d79cb10.png">

+Users can choose to make either a regular account or an admin account.
+Users need to pass a number of

 <img width="500" alt="Screen Shot 2022-10-03 at 3 27 06 PM" src="https://user-images.githubusercontent.com/104730743/193694869-401544a9-26bf-40c3-9f15-f453c99ad7c1.png">